18 min read

 Fetcher Pricing

 The platform offers three pricing tiers with annual payment discounts.
 The Growth Plan at $379 monthly lets you source up to 500 candidates yearly and review 2,500 applicants.
-The Amplify Plan costs $649 monthly and has up to 1,000 sourced candidates, 5,000 applicant reviews, and a dedicated sourcer for 4-6 roles.
+The Amplify Plan costs $649 per month and includes up to 1,000 sourced candidates, 5,000 applicant reviews, and a dedicated sourcer for 4-6 roles.
 Enterprise solutions come with custom pricing and 2,000+ sourced candidates annually.
 Each plan gives access to a 500M+ candidate database and email integration.

 Fetcher Best For